-Although we come to Cafe 202, housed within the Housatonic Trading Company, all the time, (best coffee and pastries around!) we have yet to do a feature about them.
-It was time to change that, so we told Robert Graham, owner of the two businesses to be ready, we were coming in to interview him.
+Although we come Housatonic Trading all the time, we have yet to do a feature about them.
+It was time to change that, so we told owner Robert Graham to be ready, we were coming in to interview him.
 Located in Bantam on Rt 202, it’s the perfect stop for us when we’re dashing around Litchfield County on our various adventures.
-And the pastries, OMG the pastries.
-More about all of that later, let’s hear what the store is all about…
+Let’s hear what the store is all about…

-Robert is ready for question time with Unlocking Litchfield 🙂
+Robert is ready for question time with Unlocking Connecticut 🙂